bosagora/agora/submodules/README.md

 We have write access to - or ownership of - most of those dependencies, and will attempt to upstream any bugfix made for the sake of Agora.
-In the event that it isn't possible (e.g. `base32` where the author is AWOL), we will fork the dependency in the `bpfkorea` organization.
+In the event that it isn't possible (e.g. `base32` where the author is AWOL), we will fork the dependency in the `bosagora` organization.